AudioBand/AudioBand/docfx/audioband/development/setup.md

 > Explorer does not unload audioband so you will not be able to build if explorer has loaded it.
 The `debug configuration` will automatically attempt close explorer to build the audioband project and restart it after the build.

 ## Running local version
 To test the local version of audioband, it needs to be installed as a toolbar.
-The easiest way is to copy the install script from `tools/install.cmd` to the build output folder and run it as **admin**.
+The easiest way is to copy the install script from `tools/install.cmd` to the build output folder (src/AudioBand/bin/Debug/) and run it as **admin**.

-> [!WARNING]
-> Installing the development version will overwrite any other installations.

 ## Debugging
 There are 2 ways you can use a debugger on audioband.